Carbon data rights certificates

 Ongoing compliance reviews

-The Operating Companies may act in response to the over-creation of CDRCs that have been registered.
+The Operating Companies may take action in response to any identified over-application of CDRCs that have been registered.

-The Operating Companies advises nominated persons regarding any identified under-creation of certificates.
+The Operating Companies shall also advise nominated persons of any identified over or under-application of certificates.

 Buying and selling carbon data rights certificates